Building Together 2024 - Workshops

 Facilitator: Bill Doherty, Ph.D., University of Minnesota Professor, Co-founder, Braver Angels

-About Braver Angels: Braver Angels is a national movement to bridge the partisan divide.
-By bringing Red and Blue Americans together into a working alliance, Braver Angels is building new ways to talk to one another, participate together in public life, and influence the direction of the nation.
+About Braver Angels: Braver Angels is a national movement to bridge the partisan divide by bringing Red and Blue Americans together into a working alliance.

-• Collaborative mindsets: Discover the power of cultivating a mindset that fosters solving problems and leveraging the strength of collective wisdom
+• How to cultivate a mindset that leverages the strength of collective wisdom

-• Interpersonal conflict resolution skills: Equip yourself with the skills to not only manage conflicts but to transform them into opportunities for growth and mutual understanding
+• How to not only manage conflicts but transform them into opportunities for growth and mutual understanding

-• Problem-solving processes: Develop the ability to convene diverse stakeholders, frame issues, identify shared goals, and solve complex problems together
+• How to convene diverse stakeholders, frame issues, identify shared goals, and solve complex problems together

-Facilitators: Kit Chalberg, Senior Director, Programs, Convergence Center for Policy Resolution; Mariah Levison, Interim CEO, Convergence Center for Policy Resolution
+Facilitators: Mariah Levison, CEO and President, Convergence Center for Policy Resolution; Beth Miller, Executive Vice President, Convergence Center for Policy Resolution

 Empathic Bridge Building: Where Science Meets Practice